Coordinated compute for classical infrastructure at production scale.

 R&D

-A flexible symbolic compute substrate for teams exploring new algorithms in combinatorics, optimization, or physics-style simulations.
+A deterministic execution environment for teams exploring new algorithms in combinatorics, optimization, or physics-style simulations.

 • AO-first pipelines where the engine drives CPU/GPU scheduling.